Two Days in Brussels

 Day 2

-After a tiring first day, we suggest spending a relaxed Sunday morning (or the second day of your trip) visiting Brussels’ most famous landmark, the Atomium and Mini Europe.
+After a tiring first day, we suggest spending a relaxed Sunday morning (or the second day of your trip) visiting Brussels’ most famous landmark, the Atonium and Mini Europe.
 We suggest being at the Heysel metro station at around 9:30 am, which is the closest metro station to the two attractions.

 These two visits will take up most of the morning, so you can either have a bite to eat in one of the restaurants near Mini Europe or if you are not yet hungry, then head back to the city centre.
 If you don’t have much time before your flight you can get by without visiting the Atomium’s interior.